Paper Moon (film): Title

 Peter Bogdanovich also decided to change the name of the film from Addie Pray.
 While selecting music for the film, he heard the song "It's Only a Paper Moon" by Billy Rose, Yip Harburg, and Harold Arlen.
 Seeking advice from his close friend and mentor Orson Welles, Bogdanovich listed Paper Moon as a possible alternative.
 Welles responded: "That title is so good, you shouldn't even make the picture, you should just release the title!"
-Bogdanovich added the scene in which Addie has her picture taken in a paper moon solely, so the studio would allow him to use the title.
+Bogdanovich added the scene in which Addie has her picture taken in a paper moon solely so the studio would allow him to use the title.

 Cinematography and editing

 Director of photography László Kovács used a red filter on the camera on Orson Welles's advice.
 Bogdanovich also used deep focus cinematography and extended takes in the film.

 Release

-The film was released in April 9, 1973 in Hollywood and May 9 in the United States.
+The film was released on April 9, 1973, in Hollywood and May 9 in the United States.